Wellington Equestrian Season 2026: Your Complete Guide to the Winter Equestrian Capital

 - Bring blankets or jackets (February evenings run 60s–70s)

-- Park free at Equestrian Village (13500 S Shore Blvd, Wellington, FL) and take shuttle
+- Park free at Equestrian Village (13500 S Shore Blvd, Wellington, FL) and take the shuttle

 - Download the WEF app for live results and rider information